With summer coming to an end in Lincoln, now is a good time to get a kick start on air conditioner maintenance.

 You can now restore power and turn your air conditioner back on.
 If it’s not running properly, contact us a call at 402-438-7992.

 Related: Air Conditioner Service: Pay a Little Now, Save Later

 1. Turn Off the Power

 Stop the electricity to your furnace at the breaker box.

 Furnace filters need to be exchanged every couple of months, depending on the kind you use.

 Not sure when you last put in a new one?
 Remove it and hold it up to the light.
 If there’s no light visible, replace it.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can sanitize it by pouring watered-down bleach through the tube to clean the line.
-Or you can replace the tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can clean it by flowing thinned bleach through the tube to clean the line.
+Or you can get a new tube.